 Trades Hall is comprised of 40 affiliated unions, representing approximately 430,000 members in Victoria.
-We’re supported by 8 Regional Trades and Labour Councils around Victoria, which represent workers in regional areas and organise around local issues.
+We’re supported by eight Regional Trades and Labour Councils around Victoria, which represent workers in regional areas and organise around local issues.

 HOW WE MAKE DECISIONS

 The Council of Trades Hall meets annually with delegates from affiliated organisations, and is the major industrial, political and social forum for Victorian unionists.
 It can consider and make policy on any matter - political, industrial and otherwise.
-The Executive Council is the administrative body of the council, comprised of the President, 2 Vice-Presidents, Secretary, Assistant Secretary, Industrial/Campaigns Officer and delegates from affiliated organisations.
+The Executive Council is the administrative body of the council, comprised of the President, two Vice-Presidents, Secretary, Assistant Secretaries, and delegates from affiliated organisations.
 It makes policy and manages the affairs of the Victorian Trades Hall Council between Council meetings, considers administrative matters and matters of urgency, and acts in accordance with resolutions of Annual Conference and Council.